 Let’s jump to it.

-1. Building your Fantasy Premier League squad and naming it
+1. Building your FPL squad and naming it

 Well, once you register and log in to Official FPL, it is time to start picking your team.